 Welcome to the Stanford Interstitial Lung Diseases Program

 Multidisciplinary Approach for Early Diagnosis: We offer a comprehensive, individualized, multi-disciplinary approach to evaluate patients with possible ILDs who present with symptoms of increasing shortness of breath and cough.
 Many of our patients have had a difficult and prolonged journey to establish an accurate and early diagnosis.
-We collaborate closely with our expert colleagues in Rheumatology, Gastroenterology, Pathology, Radiology, Thoracic Surgery and Lung Transplantation in order to identify the type of ILD and to develop an individualized treatment plan.
-Patients are reviewed weekly at our Multidisciplinary Interstitial Lung Disease conference to establish a diagnosis and treatment plan based on consensus of this interdisciplinary group.
+We collaborate closely with our expert colleagues in Rheumatology, Gastroenterology, Pathology, Radiology, Interventional Pulmonology, Thoracic Surgery and Lung Transplantation in order to identify the specific type of ILD and to develop an individualized treatment plan.
+Patients are reviewed weekly at our Multidisciplinary Interstitial Lung Disease conference to establish a diagnosis and treatment plan based on consensus of this interdisciplinary group of experts.